More Doctors for Rural Australia Program

 The program is part of the Stronger Rural Health Strategy.
 MDRAP commenced on 29 April 2019 and is administered by the Rural Workforce Agencies in each state and the Northern Territory.

 New South Wales Rural Doctors Network (RDN) administers the program in the state of New South Wales.

 The program is open to Australian citizens and residents, and International Medical Graduates (IMGs) – including permanent and temporary residents – who meet the guidelines for the program.

-You can review the guidelines here.
+You can view the MDRAP Applicant Guidelines here.